5wift-Hacker/IAM-labs/entra-id/jml-lifecycle/README.md

 Confirmed the user object was restored with all prior attributes intact (including its pre-deletion `AccountEnabled: False` state).

-**Lesson:** Understanding Entra ID's soft-delete/recovery behavior is directly applicable to real-world offboarding processes — accidental deletions during automation or manual admin work are recoverable within the retention window, which is an important safety net to know how to use under pressure.
+**Lesson:** Understanding Entra ID's soft-delete/recovery behavior is directly applicable to real-world offboarding processes.
+Accidental deletions during automation or manual admin work are recoverable within the retention window, which is an important safety net to know how to use under pressure.